 Reflecting on the outcome of the NHS reforms leaves a feeling not just that

 an opportunity has been missed, but that the cause of NHS reform has been

 On the positive side, the connection between local commissioning groups

 and local government opens up two chances for progress.
-The first and
+The first and most

-their obsession with hospitals as the best form of care (polyclinics anyone?).
+obsession with hospitals as the best form of care (polyclinics anyone?).

 But the rewriting of Andrew Lansley's flawed and politically inept plan has

 undermined progress in two crucial respects.
-First, by overstating the case
+First, by overstating the case for

 Nick Clegg did himself no credit on this.
 Determined to position his party as

 the saviour of the NHS he whipped up public anxiety over competition –